daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

     0    10    2    *    *    root    /usr/local/share/acme.sh/acme.sh --cron --home /usr/local/share/acme.sh/

-The last step is to setup a schedule task to copy renewed certificates in cert library to system default directory and restart the Nginx service.
+If using the alternate method from above, the last step is to setup a schedule task to copy renewed certificates in cert library to system default directory and restart the Nginx service.

 In DSM control panel, open the 'Task Scheduler' and create a new scheduled task for a user-defined script.